 Writing for young adults is a whole new ball game.
 And one that is continually evolving, it seems.
 This audience, hugely affected and influenced by smartphones, the internet and a crass in yer face world where nothing seems to be off limits, has, unsurprisingly, a shorter attention span.
 This TikTok generation often resorts to text speak and when reading books will opt for an ebook over a physical one.
-However, this sweeping generalisation does not apply to some, such as judge Harriett Saunders (13), who enjoys the paperback experience.
-She is currently reading Measle and the Wrathmonk by Ian Ogilvy and is a fan of Malorie Blackman.
+However, this sweeping generalisation does not apply to some, such as judges Harriett Saunders (15) and Heidi Saunders (13), who enjoy the paperback experience.

 This is not an area that Paul Cave ventured into but if he had, I am sure he would have been enthusiastic about such an award and would certainly have wanted to publish books about cricket and football from a teenager's perspective.